MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/trello.md

 ms.topic: get-started-article
 ---

-# Trello with Visual Studio Team Services
+# Trello with VSTS

-Create cards and lists in Trello in response to events from Visual Studio Team Services.
+Create cards and lists in Trello in response to events from VSTS.
 For example, when code is pushed, or a build occurs.

 ## Get a Trello authorization token